 Ask them what kinds of content they prefer (written posts, videos, or both).

 The power of actually asking people what they want is incredible and will help save you a lot of time just writing about things no one wants to hear about…

 I couldn't leave this section without mentioning a Keyword Tool – and a FREE one at that…

-All bloggers need to use a keyword tool at some point, but I've always felt quite overwhelmed & intimidated with a lot the ones out there, because they have so many bells and whistles.
+All bloggers need to use a keyword tool at some point, but I've always felt quite overwhelmed & intimidated with a lot of the ones out there because they have so many bells and whistles.